This spot has been added by

 The southern tip of Ari Atoll, known as Whale Shark Point, is one of the best places in the world to swim with whale sharks.
 This area, where plankton and nutrients abound, attracts dozens of whale sharks all year round.
 If you stay in the south of Ari Atoll, all the hotels can organize this tour.

 This spot is also famous for the presence of manta rays during the northeast monsoon, with a peak between February and April.
-As with whale sharks, rays are spotted from the boat, then you can jump in the water.
+As with whale sharks, rays are spotted from the boat, then you will be invited to join them in the water.

 Another famous spot for whale shark watching around Ari Atoll is Dhigurah Island, located 12km northeast of Maamigili.

 Day tours include lunch and refreshments.
 Check when booking.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.